A Novel Potential Featuring Off-Center Circular Orbits

-In Book 1, Proposition 7, Problem 2 of his 1687 \emph{{Philosophi\ae} Naturalis Principia Mathematica}, Isaac Newton poses and answers the following question: \emph{Let the orbit of a particle moving in a central force field be an \emph{off-center} circle.
-How does the magnitude of the force depend on the position of the particle on that circle?} In this article, we identify a potential that generates such circular orbits and explain this phenomenon using a non-Euclidean generalization of the Bohlin-Arnold-Vassiliev duality.
-In addition, we identify the maximal super-integrability set of the model that is responsible for closing the orbits.
-Further generalization of Newton's result to orbits that do not enclose the potential center may, potentially, lead to orbits that can be reinterpreted as geodesics in the Poincar\'{e} disk model of hyperbolic geometry.
+\Abstract{In Book 1, Proposition 7, Problem 2 of his 1687 \emph{{Philosophi\ae} Naturalis Principia Mathematica}, Isaac Newton poses and answers the following question: \emph{Let the orbit of a~particle moving in a central force field be an \emph{off-center} circle.
+How does the magnitude of the force depend on the position of the particle on that circle?} In this article, we identify a~potential that can produce such a force, only at zero energy.
+We further map the zero-energy orbits in this potential to finite-energy free motion orbits on a sphere; such a~duality is a~particular instance of a general result by Goursat, from 1887.
+The map itself is an inverse stereographic projection, and this fact explains the circularity of the zero-energy orbits in the system of interest.
+Finally, we identify an additional integral of motion---an analogue of the Runge--Lenz vector in the Coulomb problem---that is responsible for the closeness of the zero-energy orbits in our problem.}